YahooArchive/dispatchr/README.md

 ### storeName

 The store should define a static property that gives the name of the store.
-This is used for accessing stores from the dispatcher via `dispatcher.getStore(name)`.
+This is used internally and for debugging purposes.

 ```js
 ExampleStore.storeName = 'ExampleStore';